Blog Layout

 GRYTVIKEN

 Our final stop of the day was at Grytviken, another old whaling station and abandoned factory town.
 Just like at Stromness, it's the wildlife that live there year round.
 Only in the summer months are there human inhabitants who run the South Georgia Museum and Post Office.
 At various times during the year there may also be researchers and military personnel.
+In fact, it was here that we had our biosecurity inspection.
+A couple of people came aboard to do some random checks as we were preparing to take the zodiacs ashore.
+Thankfully, we all passed the inspection.

 All those passengers visiting the gravesite were given a complimentary shot of whiskey, courtesy of Oceanwide Expeditions.
 Bob didn't have the bottle, despite what it looks like!
 For me, the occasion was more memorable because a South Georgia Pintail flew overhead whilst we were standing by the gravestone and decided to poop over my jacket, binoculars and mobile phone!
 Ew!